OctopusDeploy/docs/docs/infrastructure/deployment-targets/proxy-support.md

 If you are executing a PowerShell script with a version of PowerShell Core earlier than Version `7.0.0`, any usages of `System.Net.Http.HttpClient` may ignore the proxy that has been configured.
 Each instance of `HttpClient` should be manually configured with an appropriate proxy.

-For convenience, the `$OctopusProxy` variable is available for your scripts to use, and is assigned a configured instance of `System.Net.WebProxy`.
+For convenience, the `$OctopusProxy` variable is available for your scripts to use, and the variable is assigned a configured instance of `System.Net.WebProxy`.

 The following snippet demonstates how to construct a configured instance of `HttpClient` using the `$OctopusProxy` variable.